My father, Peter English, was one of the kindest, gentlest men I’ve ever known.

 Peter English: 1919 – 2003

 In World War 2, my father volunteered to serve in the British Army.
 His regiment was sent to Singapore, where he was captured by the Japanese at the fall of Singapore and taken to Burma.
 He labored on the infamous Railroad of Death, helping to build the bridge over the River Kwai.
 He watched from a few hundred yards away as the bridge was bombed by the Allies.
-(If any of you have read the book, Miracle on the River Kwai, my father was with the author through most of that time.)
+(If any of you have read the book, Miracle on the River Kwai, on which the movie, To End All Wars was based, my father was with the author through most of that time.)

 The torture and atrocities of life in the POW camps were unspeakable–and my father was silent on the topic for most of my growing up years.
 Yet the war was always present with us–in the nightmares he suffered, in the fact that we never had a Japanese product in the house.
 His closest friends were always those who had been with him through the war.

 I therefore had mixed feelings when Tony and I took our first trip to Japan.
 What would I think about the race of people who had been responsible for my father’s pain?
 In one sense it was nothing to do with me–it had all happened to a previous generation.
 Yet I found myself surprisingly troubled by being there, especially when I saw someone elderly or in uniform.

 At the end of our first conference, we had a time for feedback.
 I mentioned how healing it was for me to have Japanese friends because my father had been in a Japanese POW camp.
 To my surprise, the Japanese we were with broke down in tears.